South Carolina Qui Tam Lawsuit

 The False Claims Act, also known as the Whistleblower Act or a qui tam lawsuit, is intended to encourage people to come forward with information and assist the government in stopping the waste of Government funds.

 Common whistle blower actions include:

-- Medicare fraud,
+- Medicare/medicaid fraud, and kickbacks,

 - defense contractor fraud, and

 - other kinds of fraud.

 To bring a qui tam action under the statute, an individual must have personal knowledge and actual evidence of fraud.
 Successful qui tam claimants will be rewarded a portion of the money the government recovers.

 At the Strom Law Firm, LLC our qui tam lawyers have the experience and federal government contacts necessary to ensure that your rights and interest are protected.